Lilith2/Butter-squad-dma/README.md

-# Squad-DMA-Radar

 ## Description
-Squad DMA Radar is a radar tool for Squad that provides real-time tracking of players/vehicles/deployables on a 2D map.
+tool for Squad that provides tracking of players/vehicles/deployables on a 2D map based on existing in game map textures / images.
+Familiar maps and intuitive to gain intel.

 ## Mod Support
 - Global Escalation
 - Steel Division
-- Super mod (Soon?)
-- MEE (Soon?)

 ## Features
 ### Radar Features